 This addressing, called silkscreen, helps people that are assembling or fixing PCBs to know exactly what a part is and where it is.

 All of that corporation water we use comes from a local storage tank, and the water finds itself traveling to different places through pipes.
 That system is just like the holes you might find on a PCB called vias.
-These help deliver electricity from one side of a PCB to another, just like how our water travels from the local storage tank to our bathroom, it’s an expressway.
+This helps deliver electricity from one side of a PCB to another, just like how our water travels from the local storage tank to our bathroom, it’s an expressway.

 Power plants in a city keep our lights running.
 Could you imagine what a city would be like without them?
-Hopefully, not zombie infested!
+Hopefully, not zombie-infested!
 Just like power plants in a city, we have what we call capacitors on a PCB that store electricity.
-They hold up charge and release it when its needed to send power.
+They hold up charge and release it when it’s needed to send power.